CycloneDX/cdxgen/README.md

 ## Resolving class names

-Sometimes it is necessary to resolve class names contained in jar files.
-By passing an optional argument `--resolve-class`, it is possible to get cdxgen create a separate mapping file with the jar name (including the version) as the key and class names list as a value.
+Sometimes, it is necessary to resolve class names contained in jar files.
+By passing an optional argument `--resolve-class`, it is possible to get cdxgen to create a separate mapping file with the jar name (including the version) as the key and class names list as a value.

 ```shell
 cdxgen -t java --resolve-class -o bom.json